Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 missing a beat.
 Each one of these points should be a story that you have rehearsed in your head and have thought about every possible path a conversation about the topic could go down.
-That may sound like a lot of work, but if you want to be prepared then it is nessecary.
+That may sound like a lot of work, but it is necessary to be well prepared.

 &nbsp;&nbsp;&nbsp; If writing in this format is difficult, just start by writing down all the things you did at that position, you can work on polishing